AnshMinchekar/AU-CLS-Projects/README.md

 # JS-Calculator
-Alchemy University Community Led Sessions Project.
+A repo for Alchemy University Community Led Sessions Projects.
+You can drop in your own version of the projects or suggest new ones.

 INSTRUCTIONS FOR ADDING YOUR OWN PROJECT
 1. Kindly create a folder inside the respective project folder